-Staff will be encouraged to understand why it is important that recording is comprehensive and accurate and what the messages from serious case reviews are in terms of recording and sharing information.
+Our staff will be encouraged to understand why it is important that recording is comprehensive and accurate and what the messages from serious case reviews are in terms of recording and sharing information.
 It is often when a chronology of information is pieced together that the level of concern escalates or the whole or wider picture becomes known.

-Bishop Alexander L.E.A.D Academy records all events related to children via My Concern.
+Bishop Alexander LEAD Academy records all events related to children via My Concern.